🌋

 At the moment we're not planning on hosting extra activities in between gatherings (apart from the sharing circles), as there are numerous occasions for us to meet quite regularly anyway (think birthdays, music jams etc.).
 This is a part of our unique context in Pico: since we all live close together, we end up spending a lot of time together anyway, and the meeting spaces emerge naturally without much catalysing.

-To learn more about congregation scaffolding, check out this article.
+To learn more about congregation scaffolding, check out .

 Our Congregation And Pico Island